ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 display options in a form on your page that your visitors can use to select their preferred page view.

-**NOTE:** This feature will only work if page caching is turned OFF for the template in which it is being used.
+.. note:: This feature will only work if page caching is turned OFF for
+	the template in which it is being used.

 Every Parameter available to the channel tag can be set dynamically.